In the beginning

 In 2014, the SDLETB was approached by the Lions Eye Bank of North Dakota to assist with ocular tissue distribution.
 During this time of collaboration and partnership, it was decided that a single, unified organization would better serve the people of the Dakota region.
 In early 2016, after months of planning, the two organizations became one and began operating under the name Dakota Lions Sight & Health.

 This name reflects who we are – a unified organization serving the people of South Dakota, North Dakota, Northern Nebraska, and Southwest Minnesota.
-We employ nearly 40 full and part time staff throughout the Dakota region.
-We currently facilitate over 760 cornea transplants per year from over 550 donors.
+We employ over 40 full and part time staff throughout the Dakota region.
+We currently facilitate around 1,000 cornea transplants per year from over 800 donors.
 Tissue distributed by Dakota Lions Sight & Health is transplanted in SD, ND, the greater region, the United States, and throughout the world.

-Dakota Lions Sight & Health is a 501(c)(3) nonprofit organization that is headquartered in Sioux Falls, SD with remote offices in Rapid City, SD and Bismarck, ND.
+Dakota Lions Sight & Health is a 501(c)(3) nonprofit organization that is headquartered in Sioux Falls, SD with remote offices in Rapid City, SD, Bismarck, ND and Fargo, ND.
 Our service area encompasses the states of South and North Dakota, along with northern Nebraska and western Minnesota.